searchstax/searchstax-client/README.md

 ## For versions 7.1.1 and above

+Do read the release notes from [Solr](https://lucene.apache.org/solr/guide/7_3/solr-upgrade-notes.html) for a better understanding.

 * __Uploading a solr config to zookeeper__
 ```
 ./zkcli.sh -zkhost ss108280-1-us-east-1-aws.searchstax.co:2181 -cmd upconfig -confdir ../configsets/_default/conf/ -confname rahultestconfig